gjimenezv/scripting-101/README.md

     ```bash
     python enviador.py
     ```
-    Run `enviador.py` to read email addresses and PDF attachments from `cron/pendientes_envio.csv`.
+    Run `enviador.py` to read email addresses and PDF attachments from cron/pendientes_envio.csv.
     The script will process each row and send an email with the corresponding attachment.
+    It will generate a log file in `logs/log_envios.csv` to track whether the email was sent successfully or not.
     You can review the sent emails in the MailHog web interface.